honytsoi/CBBroadcastingCoach/doc/backend.md

 This document provides information about the planned backend implementation for the CB Broadcasting Real-Time Coach application.

-## Current Status

-Currently, the application does not have a backend server.
-All processing happens in the browser, with external API calls made directly from the client to the OpenRouter API.
-This requires users to:

-1. Create an account on OpenRouter
-2. Generate their own API key
-3. Enter the API key in the application settings
-4. Pay for their own API usage

-## Planned Backend Implementation
+## In progress Backend Implementation

-The planned backend will use Cloudflare Workers and Cloudflare AI to eliminate the need for users to provide their own OpenRouter API key.
+The  backend will use Cloudflare Workers and Cloudflare AI to eliminate the need for users to provide their own OpenRouter API key.

 ### Architecture